JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 1.0

 julia> y = 2.0
 WARNING: redefinition of constant y.
-This may fail, cause incorrect answers, or produce other errors.
+This may cause previously defined functions using it to fail or produce incorrect answers.
 2.0
 ```
 * if an assignment would not result in the change of variable value no message is given: